technix/atrament-core/README.md

 ### Settings methods

 Application settings for your application.
-Loading, saving, and setting values changes `settings` section of Atrament state.
+Loading, saving, and setting values changes the `settings` section of the Atrament state.

-However, if you need to perform additional actions when setting is changed, you can define handler for it - see below.
+However, if you need to perform additional actions when the setting is changed, you can define a handler for it - see below.
 By default, Atrament handles `mute` and `volume` settings this way, muting and setting sound volume respectively.

 #### async atrament.settings.load()